-Rob Whitehair is an award-winning filmmaker, artist, ecologist and storyteller whose work celebrates life and explores the connections between people and the Earth.
+Rob Whitehair is an award-winning filmmaker, artist, ecologist, storyteller, and entrepreneur whose work celebrates life and explores the connections between people and the Earth.
 His films have won multiple awards at international festivals, enjoyed theatrical release in the US and have been broadcast worldwide.

 His work in film explores the crossroads of art, nature, love and our spiritual connection to the Earth.
 He recently completed a feature length art film, the first in a series of what he calls “post documentary” films entitled, The Ecology of Jazz 80 min (2017).
 This black and white film embraces slow cinema and breathes new life into the simple pleasure of deep listening while poetically exploring the art of nature and the nature of art.
 Prior to this Whitehair directed the feature documentary True Wolf (2012) World Premiering at the Seattle International Film Festival and picked up for theatrical distribution by Shadow Distribution, True Wolf is an intimate story about a young Montana couple who gave up everything for the love of an abandoned wolf pup named Koani.
 He directed the multiple award-winning feature documentary The Little Red Truck (2008) which enjoyed a US theatrical release in the top 50 major markets in 2008 and was subsequently released on DVD worldwide, including Netflix and Blockbuster.
 In 2006, he made the wildlife film Hollywood Fox (June 2006) for Parthenon Entertainment, National Geographic International, NDR, Animal Planet US and Voom TV, a unique blue chip high definition special about the endangered San Joaquin Kit Fox in California.
 Over the years, he has produced and directed award winning music videos and shorts, including the award winning Right Now, Living With Mountain Lions (2013).